columose/Spotify-API/README.md

   1. Request data from the given playlist.
   2. Perform a batch request to obtain the genres of the artists in the playlist.
   3. Perform a batch request to obtain the audio features of the tracks in the playlist.
-* The function has a limit of extracting 100 songs from Spotify API to ensure that the rate limit isn't passed for requests.
+* The function has been optimised to work for both public and private playlists of all sizes.
+However, the function has been limited to extracting 100 songs from Spotify API to ensure that the rate limit isn't passed for requests.

 ## DataFrame appearance
 ![Output of df_to_playlist function](https://github.com/columose/Spotify-API/blob/92cbf2579f171d6518156786152c45d29e91fe8c/Images/Spotify_DF.png)